NTech-Lab/docs/docs/ffupload.rst

    $ sudo apt-get update
    $ sudo apt-get install findface-upload

 #.
 By default the uploaded images and thumbnails of faces are stored in the folder ``http://127.0.0.1:3333/uploads/``.
 Make sure that the folder is available.
-You will have to specify this folder when configuring network:
+You will have to specify this folder when :ref:`configuring network <configure-network>`:

    .. code::